-Glass, light and drawing hav been my primary preoccupations for many years.
+Glass, light and drawing have been my primary preoccupations for many years.
 I combine LED technology with traditional art-making techniques, such as drawing, glass casting, and sandblasting.
 I utilize the technology of light as an expressive device, not an end itself.
 I have found that glass and light can enact a transformation, releasing the mind from its usual pathways and preconceptions, inviting stillness, reflection, and making the familiar new again.

 Some of my work involves sandblasting images onto glass panels, which I edge-light with LEDs, and often program with color.
 I have created works of all sizes using these elements, including large scale installations, which I have placed, by invitation, in windows in Manhattan, where they have lit up the city streets for many months.
 It has given me great pleasure to celebrate, in this way, New York as a city of immigrants, and the 100th birthdays of the Manhattan Bridge and the NYPL.